sorawit112/BehaviorTree_RCPLY/README.md

 ## Create new rclpy Behaviour

 **The tutorial step not avaliable yet but try to follow this guiding.**
-Create your own rclpy action_client or service_client behaviour by see the example of FibonacciAction or TriggerService for implementation, then don't forget to add your Behaviour in bt_factory and create new Groot Interface Block by adding `new custom nodes` that link with your own behaviour name.
+Create your own rclpy action_client or service_client behaviour by see the example of TriggerService for implementation, then don't forget to add your Behaviour in bt_factory and create new Groot Interface Block by adding `new custom nodes` that link with your own behaviour name.
 # Collaboration

 If you happen to come across any errors, please don't hesitate to either create a pull request or open an issue.
 Your assistance is highly appreciated, and I'll do my best to respond promptly.
 Thank you for your understanding and collaboration!